Frequently Asked Questions

 Can my son play an instrument?

 Over half of our pupils learn an instrument.
 Tuition is offered in all orchestral instruments, as well the piano, organ, guitar, bagpipes and singing.

 Which sports does Harrow offer and which are compulsory?

-We have nearly 30 sports on offer at Harrow: archery, athletics, badminton, basketball, bridge, chess, clay-pigeon shooting, climbing, cricket, croquet, cross country, Eton fives, fencing, full-bore shooting, golf, Harrow football, hockey, judo, karate, kayaking, polo, rackets, rugby, skiing, small-bore shooting, soccer, squash, swimming and water polo.
+We offer around 30 sports: archery, athletics, badminton, basketball, bridge, chess, clay-pigeon shooting, climbing, cricket, croquet, cross country, Eton fives, fencing, full-bore shooting, golf, Harrow football, hockey, judo, karate, kayaking, polo, rackets, rugby, skiing, small-bore shooting, soccer, squash, swimming and water polo.
 Our main team games are rugby in the autumn term, soccer in the spring term and cricket in the summer term.
 Participation in games is expected but no single sport is compulsory.

 What sort of trips does the School offer?

 Given Harrow’s proximity to London, divisions (classes) make frequent forays into the capital to support their classroom learning.
 Study visits, cultural trips and sports tours further afield, both within the UK and internationally, are also regular occurrences during School holidays.